 Lithia Motors's Balance Sheet

-Net debt totals a substantial 155% of Lithia Motors’s market cap.
+Lithia Motors's net debt is considerable, at 111% of its market cap.
 This is a relatively high level of debt, so the stock probably deserves a relatively low P/E ratio.
 Keep that in mind when comparing it to other companies.

-Lithia Motors trades on a P/E ratio of 7.5, which is below the US market average of 16.7.
-The company may have significant debt, but EPS growth was good last year.
+Lithia Motors's P/E is 11.5 which is below average (17.5) in the US market.
+The company has a meaningful amount of debt on the balance sheet, but that should not eclipse the solid earnings growth.
 The low P/E ratio suggests current market expectations are muted, implying these levels of growth will not continue.